wavesplatform/docs.wavesplatform/docs/en/ride/script/script-types/asset-script.md

 The above directives tell the compiler that:

-- the script uses the Standard Library version 4;
+- the script uses the Standard Library version 4,
-- the script contains a boolean expression;
+- the script contains a boolean expression,
 - the script will be assigned to an asset.

 ### Auxiliary Definitions